Arts Month in Long Beach

 PUBLIC ART

-Long Beach has an exceptional collection of public art, everything from murals to sculpture to mosaics to painted utility boxes.
-There are literally hundreds of pieces all over the city.
-A treasure, to be sure, but one that can be a little overwhelming, especially if you want to see specific pieces.
-Fortunately, the Arts Council for Long Beach has constructed an excellent digital resource on its website that will guide you to virtually any work of art you desire.
-Its Public Art Map not only has every piece of public art in the city, but allows you to search for it using numerous filters whether by neighborhood, specific artist, art type, etc.
+Long Beach is home to a collection of public art that is second to none in Southern California, featuring breathtaking murals, sculptures and historic mosaics.
+Heck, even utility boxes get turned into art.
+The Arts Council for Long Beach has constructed an excellent digital resource to guide you to virtually any work of art you desire.
+Its Public Art Map not only has every piece of public art in the city, but allows you to search for it using numerous filters, whether by neighborhood, specific artist, art type, etc.